-Indispensable in a reliable energy system
+An essential part of a reliable energy system

 The energy system of the future

-Energy not only needs to be available in the right form and at the right time, it also has to be transported to the end user.
+Energy not only needs to be available in the right form and at the right time, it also has to be delivered to the customer.
 The advantage of the transmission of gases such as hydrogen is that it is cheaper and can be done in larger volumes.
 And the Netherlands already has gas transmission infrastructure in place that has been built in such a way that there are few to no bottlenecks whenever there are fluctuations in energy supply and demand.
 The infrastructure is both robust and flexible.

 Gasunie, TenneT and the regional transmission system operators are, therefore, focusing on the question of how to enable smart combinations of the various infrastructures en route to a stable and flexible energy system that strikes the right balance between sustainability, reliability and affordability.
 This combined use of infrastructures makes it possible to harness existing infrastructures and avoid unnecessary investments.

 To recap, green hydrogen will in the future fulfil the following crucial roles:

 - Optimum utilisation and balancing of wind and solar power.

 - Efficient transmission within the Netherlands and Germany using the existing natural gas network.